News Reporter Jobs in USA with Visa Sponsorship

 How to find News Reporter jobs with visa sponsorship?

 To find News Reporter jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsoring employers.
-Focus on major media companies, broadcasting networks, and digital news organizations that commonly sponsor H-1B, O-1, or TN visas for journalism roles.
+Focus on major media companies, broadcasting networks, and digital news organizations that commonly sponsor H-1B, O-1 visa, or TN visas for journalism roles.
 Many established news outlets and expanding digital media companies actively recruit international talent for reporting positions.

 What is the prevailing wage requirement for sponsored News Reporter jobs?